- Code COMP3701

 Defensive Cyber Security operations introduces and exercises a complete range of anomaly / intrusion detection and identification mechanisms.
 Students will also learn and exercise handling of an existing intrusion which includes forensic operations as well as securing the remaining systems.
 This is a complete course in cyber defense which enables students on successful completion to operate systems under real-world exposure.

-Learning Outcomes1.
+Upon successful completion, students will have the knowledge and skills to:1.
 Demonstrate a thorough understanding of the fundamental principles underlying the defence of systems and networks.

 2. Define and identify defensive cyber security architectures and their purpose.